[##:##] Command : march <LAND UNIT/ARMY> <ROUTE|DESTINATION>

 Leader is cav cavalry #0 Using path 'yyh' cav cavalry #0 stopped at -6,-2

 See info Mobility for the mobility cost to march land units.

-Moving a unit through a sector that has been mined introduces a chance of mines/(mines + 50) that you will be damaged.
+Land units entering a sector that has been mined may trip landmines (see info Hitchance).
 Units with engineering capabilities can remove up to five mines per pass through a sector (indicated by the message Sweep...).
 Such units also take 1/2 normal damage from mines.
 See info lmine for more details.